Close

 Fork lift carries wooden moving box

 If your orders are taking you overseas, you may be focused on the new job, new culture and new opportunities that await you.
 As you plan your move, remember – the military has rules about the amount and type of items you are allowed to bring.
-Learn more about PCS entitlements and weight allowances to make sure you understand what and how much you are allowed to move.

 Your local transportation office will talk you through your specific entitlements during your individual counseling session, but you can use the following tips to help get you started.

-10 tips for moving your personal property overseas
+Tips for moving your personal property overseas

-1. Items that you need to do your job, such as your professional books, papers, and equipment, do not count against the weight limit for your household goods shipment.
+1. Items that you need to do your job, such as your professional books, papers and equipment, do not count against the weight limit for your household goods shipment.
 Make sure you separate those items from the rest of your belongings, and clearly mark the boxes in which they are contained.

 3. Begin weighing your items to determine if the belongings you plan to move fall within the weight limit long before you are expected to move.
 Each room potentially has enough items to roughly equal 1,000 pounds.